 Rehab experts say treatment can be very effective.
 But to understand how to gauge effectiveness, it's good to know a bit about how addiction works.

 Experts now agree that addiction is a brain disease with a genetic component, Gordon says.
 But it's also affected by behavior.
-This behavioral component makes addiction comparable to other chronic illnesses such as and .
+This behavioral component makes addiction comparable to other chronic illnesses such as diabetes and high cholesterol.
 Medicine has not found a way to "cure" these diseases with a pill or an operation.
 Instead, they require a lifetime of treatment, coupled with lifetime behavioral changes.

 While most addiction treatment programs set abstinence as a goal, a relapse isn't a reason to give up on a patient as hopeless -- just as you wouldn't give up on a diabetes patient who goes on a sugar binge, says Michael Scott, MD of the Sierra Tucson treatment clinic in Tucson, Ariz.
 "Addicts have their ups and downs, but you can take that information and work with it to see how to do better," Scott tells WebMD.